Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/index.md

 - Mesan - Meteorological Analysis MESAN
 - Strang - Meteorological Analysis STRÅNG (sunshine)

-## ifk-smhi client
+## SMHI client
-The ifk-smhi client can be used as a single object coordinating sub-clients, e.g. Metobs or Strang.
+The SMHI client can be used as a single object coordinating sub-clients, e.g. Metobs or Strang.

 ## Metobs client
 Client to fetch data from meteorological observations.
 Use this to access data from _observations_, i.e. recorded data from weather stations scattered over north Europe.